bdelacretaz/openwhisk-statebox/README.md

-Suspendable State Machines with Apache OpenWhisk
+State Machines with Continuations, running on Apache OpenWhisk
 ===

 This [Apache OpenWhisk](http://openwhisk.apache.org) Action executes state machines defined using the